 Claims that proposed new screens will block sightlines and impede pedestrians

-Advertising screen planned for The Broadway in Wimbledon.
+Advertising screen in The Broadway in Wimbledon.
 Pic from @HaydonsNorth

-Plans for six new advertising screens in streets in and Wimbledon are being met by local opposition.
+Plans for six new, permanent, advertising screens in streets in and around Wimbledon are a step closer to reality.

 Critics of the scheme to set up more advertising screens in Merton say they block sightlines, impede pedestrians and distract drivers.

-A series of separate planning applications have been submitted to Merton Council planners for permission to install the screens on roadsides in Wimbledon town centre (see picture above), South Wimbledon, Raynes Park, Colliers Wood and Mitcham.
+It's one of a series of separate planning applications submitted to Merton Council planners for permission to install the screens on roadsides in Wimbledon town centre (see picture above), South Wimbledon, Raynes Park, Colliers Wood and Mitcham.